 Since September 2015, conventional heat generators such as gas boilers, heat pumps, heaters with cogeneration, water heaters and storage tanks should also be labelled.
 The EU efficiency label should help consumers to make an informed decision when choosing a heating system.
 The less primary energy the heating system uses, the more efficient it is.

-Their goal: to help consumers choosing the product which best enables them to enjoy a sustainable and cost-effective heat supply.
+The goal: to help consumers choosing the product which best enables them to enjoy a sustainable and cost-effective heat supply.

 Several aspects differentiate the SOLERGY label from the EU label: